Cobalt Robotics Introduces a (Mostly) Autonomous Mobile Security Robot

 We fundamentally believe that robots should interact with and around people.
 Cobalt provides a solution that dovetails advanced autonomous functionality with human telepresence capability.
 So sometimes the robot will autonomously respond—for example, navigating up to a person and requesting badge credentials.
 In other situations, the robot will video call with a pilot for human-level cognition and response.

-Is the security solution that Cobalt is offering both reliable and cost effective relative to a human?
+Is the security solution that Cobalt is offering both reliable and cost-effective relative to a human?
 How expensive are the robots, and how much money would a company be saving over employing humans?

 Security is necessary, but it’s often cost prohibitive for companies to provide 24-hour security presence.
 This is a real problem with real needs and real budgets.
-Cobalt can provide security coverage where there are currently major gaps at 1/5 to 1/3 the cost of a traditional solution.
+Cobalt can provide security coverage where there are currently major gaps at one-fifth to one-third the cost of a traditional solution.

 Security personnel work with a fleet of robots to provide a more reliable and more cost-effective service.
-Robots help with the dullest, hardest parts of security (like night shift patrols) without falling asleep, and they will alert the rest of your security staff only if there’s something worthy of note.
+Robots help with the dullest, hardest parts of security (like night-shift patrols) without falling asleep, and they will alert the rest of your security staff only if there’s something worthy of note.
 Each robot pilot can oversee tens of robots, which allows guards to cover more ground and have visibility exactly when and where they need it.
 Plus, all of the sensors and components of the robot are becoming remarkably cheaper thanks to other industries, such as self-driving cars!

 Cobalt will be starting pilots very soon, and we’re very much looking forward to seeing autonomous mobile robots out in the world doing useful things.